-To help the Simon-Skjodt Center’s Early Warning Project forecast atrocity risk in 2019, please participate in our annual pairwise comparison survey, an innovative opinion aggregation method, which presents countries head-to-head and simply asks respondents to choose which is more likely to experience a new mass killing in the new year.
-The survey will run for one month, until December 31, 2018.
+To help the Simon-Skjodt Center’s Early Warning Project forecast atrocity risk in 2020, please participate in our annual pairwise comparison survey, an innovative opinion aggregation method, which presents countries head-to-head and asks respondents to choose which is more likely to experience a new mass killing in the new year.
+The survey will run for one month, until December 31, 2020.

 How can I participate?

 Go to our survey on AllOurIdeas.com.
 Once you vote on one pair of countries, you will be presented with another, and you can repeat this process as many times as you like—even just a few minutes of your time will improve our results.

 A pairwise comparison survey involves a single question with many possible answers on which participants vote, one pair at a time.
 The response options—in this case every country with a population greater than 500,000—are randomly generated and presented to participants for their votes.
 The participant then chooses which country is more likely to see a new episode of mass killing in 2020 for each pair.

 How does the Early Warning Project use the results?

 The results are visible as the survey progresses, and will be published when it is finished (see our reports forecasting 2014, 2015, 2016, 2017, 2018, and 2019).
 The annual comparison survey is one of three quantitative methods used by the Early Warning Project to assess atrocity risk worldwide.
 Along with the statistical risk assessment and public opinion pool, we present the comparison survey results to policymakers in the US and abroad, NGOs, and researchers to help them prioritize prevention efforts and further develop the crowd forecasting field.